aws-actions/configure-aws-credentials/README.md

 the `aws-session-token` input in a situation where session tokens are fetched and passed to this action.

+If you only want the credentials available as _step outputs_ and not exported to the environment (for example, on a self-hosted runner where you do not want the assumed-role credentials to shadow an existing EC2 instance profile), pair `output-credentials: true` with `output-env-credentials: false`.
+In that mode, the action does not run its post-credential SDK-pickup validation step, since the credentials were never written to the environment.

 ### Configure multiple AWS profiles in a single workflow

 ```yaml